ezbehler/2021_TheFitKit/README.md

   git pull
 ```

-You should usse the provided Build/Run functionality of your IDE to get things going.
+You should use the provided Build/Run functionality of your IDE to get things going.

 #### Latest build: [FitKit Website](https://fitkit20210415125807.azurewebsites.net/)